brunobcestari/computational_physics/README.md

 # Computational Physics
-Some works on computational physics developed during the bachelor degree in Physical Engineering.
+Some studies on computational physics developed during the bachelor degree in Physical Engineering.

 There are mainly solutions in Fortran, but also in Matlab and Python.